gcanti/fp-ts/docs/modules/Array.ts.md

 ## deleteAt

-Delete the element at the specified index, creating a new array, or returning `None` if the index is out of bounds
+Delete the element at the specified index, creating a new array, or returning `None` if the index is out of bounds.

 **Signature**